-- The refusal to use terms that are regularly adopted by human rights groups, legal experts and academics in relation to the historical and political context - i.e. apartheid, occupation, or settler colonialism - because they are labelled as 'loaded'. - Deflection and disproportionate focus on particular parts of the news story, means the wider context that readers/audiences require to understand specific developments is completely absent.
-For example, Palestinian violence is systematically presented without being framed as a response to Israeli occupation or colonisation, and in the process depoliticised.
-Rockets fired from Gaza are presented as an existential threat to Israel, whereas the fact that they emerge as responses to an ongoing, decade and a half long, illegal siege, with disastrous consequences for the economy, healthcare, infrastructure, and living conditions of the strip remains absent from the coverage.
+- The refusal to use terms that are regularly adopted by human rights groups, legal experts and academics in relation to the historical and political context - i.e. plausible genocide, apartheid, occupation or settler colonialism - because they are labelled as 'loaded' or 'political'. - Deflection and disproportionate focus on particular parts of the news story means the wider context that readers/audiences require to understand specific developments is completely absent.
+For example, Palestinian resistance through armed struggle is systematically presented as a war, instead of being framed as a response to Israeli occupation and colonisation, and in the process is depoliticised.
+Rockets fired from Gaza are presented as an existential threat to Israel - despite its Iron Dome defence system - whereas these rockets emerge as responses to the existential threat posed to Palestinian lives by Israel's ongoing, decade-and-a-half-long, illegal siege of the Gaza Strip, which has had disastrous consequences for the economy, healthcare, infrastructure and living conditions of Palestinians, that remain absent from the coverage.